julia-pitanga/adaptive-thresholding-for-fiber-volume-fraction-estimation/README.md

 # Adaptive Thresholding for Fiber Volume Fraction Estimation

-This Python script processes grayscale images of composite materials to estimate the **fiber volume fraction** within a specific layer and calculate the **global volume fraction** in a multi-layered structure.
+This Python script processes images of composite materials to estimate the **local fiber volume fraction** of a specific layer and calculate the **global volume fraction** in a multi-layered structure.

 ## Overview

-Given a grayscale image (e.g., obtained from SEM or optical microscopy), the script:
+Given an image, the script:
 1. Applies contrast and brightness adjustments.
 2. Performs adaptive thresholding to isolate the fibrous regions.
 3. Calculates the volume fraction of fibers based on pixel density.